What is it to be a Dancer at Marriotts?

 Click on the relevent year group curriculum map to find out more detail about what is studied in Marriotts Performing Arts department.

 Year 11 Curriculum map

 Amongst a wide range of careers accessible with a Performing Arts degree, students could consider:

 Actor, Director, Singer, Dancer, Lighting designer/technician, Sound Designer/ Technician, Costume Designer, Community Arts Worker, Drama Therapist, Lawyer, Politician, Arts Administrator, Youth Worker, Teaching, Theatre Education Officer, Public Relations, Sales positions.

-Whether you consider yourself a scientist or not, good qualifications in Performing Arts from Marriotts will prepare you well for your life ahead.
+Whether you consider yourself a performer or not, good qualifications in Performing Arts from Marriotts will prepare you well for your life ahead.

 |How to become a Theatre director||Set design and how to get into it.||How to become an actor|

 These alumni all showed boundless enthusiasm for Performing Arts whilst at Marriotts and will now help to prepare other students for their university applications.